-In FY 2014, we held forums two times for Fujitsu and Group company employees who are on maternity leave or have returned to work less than one year after taking childcare leave.
+In FY 2015, we held forums two times for Fujitsu and Group company employees who are on maternity leave or have returned to work less than one year after taking childcare leave.
 The forums provided advice from public health nurses and talks by female managers with experience raising children, and featured group discussions and lectures from invited speakers.

-As a new measure enacted from FY 2014, we held a forum for Fujitsu and Group company supervisors who manage employees raising children.
+In FY2015, we continued to host the forum that we began in FY2014 for Fujitsu and Group company supervisors who manage employees raising children.
 At this forum, we featured talks by the Health Promotion Division on special considerations for female employees raising children, as well as group discussions and talks on management by invited speakers.